worldofmarcus/project-portfolio-2/README.md

 # Design Choices

 * ### Color Scheme
   The color scheme chosen for 'Memory of Queen Oblivion' was extracted from the background image for the game with the online service[Coolors](https://coolors.co/image-picker).
 The coolors are a mix of different shades of gray, Smoky black and a more red tone called Rosewood.
 Quite straight forward colors that all are in the darker spectrum of colors.
 Th reason why I chose a darker tone was because of the game story and game type.
 I wanted the feeling to be a little bit mysterious.
 Though the colors are quite dark there is still good readability and contrast.
-Kommentar: Lägg ev. in var färgerna använts.
+Kommentar: Lägg ev. in var färgerna använts!

 ![Color Palette image](readme/assets/images/coolors_palette.png)